The Most Important Number in America Is Learning Readiness at Age 4

 Everyone who cares about the future of our children and the future of our country need to understand the significance of those processes and time frames.
 Pathways and life trajectories are put into play in those time frames for every child.
 Those can be very negative trajectories for too many children.
 That extremely important combination of brain development factors tends to create major difficulties for the children who have fallen behind at that point in their lives.

-There continue to be opportunities to make neuron connections in the brain for every person after that point, but the opportunity to make the vast number of connections that enhance basic learning for each child is no longer in place after age four.
+There continue to be opportunities to make neuron connections in the brain for every person after that point, but the opportunity to make the vast number of connections that enhance basic learning for each child is no longer in place after age 4.

 The fact that we have numbers of people who have fallen behind by that age does not mean that we should give up on any children regardless of how well they have done up to that point.